 Learn more: How to Sell Art Online: The Ultimate Guide

 Starting a non-profit organization isn’t the only path you can take to help fund a better world.

-While many social enterprises offer their own original products, you can also take any of the business ideas above and partner with a non-profit, or execute that social good with your own hands, as long as you’re transparent about how it works.
+While many social enterprises offer their own original products, you can also take any of the low cost small business ideas above and partner with a non-profit or execute that social good with your own hands, as long as you’re transparent about how it works.